xychen-comp/TE-SNN/README.md

 ### Running the Autonomous Driving Task

-The Autonomous Driving Task has unique dependencies and setup requirements.
+The autonomous driving task has unique dependencies and setup requirements.
 Please refer to `Autonomous_driving/README.md` for detailed instructions on installing the necessary packages and running the experiment.